Shavkatjon-O/data-strcutures-and-algorithms/README.md

 ### Abstract Data Types

 Two important things about data types:
-- Definesa certain domain of values
+- Definesa certain domain of values.
-- Defines Operations allowed on those values
+- Defines Operations allowed on those values.

-Example **float** type
+Example: **float** type
-- Takes only floating point values
+- Takes only floating point values.
 - Operations: addition, substraction, multiplication, division etc (bitwise and % operations are not allowed).

 What is an abstract data type?